TV SCIENCE SHOWS IN THE 80S

-Feast your eyes on Fred Harris (remember him?) and these 80s computers, on BBC Micro Live from 1986.
-It's amazing how dated this now looks, but at the time the graphics looked pretty decent!
+Feast your eyes on Lesley Judd and Fred Harris and these 80s computers, on BBC Micro Live from 1986.
+It's amazing how dated this now looks, but at the time the graphics looked pretty decent.
+It's also interesting how Harris could adapt his presenting style from hosting kids TV programmes including Play School and Ragtime to a serious science show.
+I guess, the same applies to Judd, who, of course, is best-remembered for presenting Blue Peter.

 It's hard to find a decent technology show on the BBC these days, of course.
 All we have is Click on the BBC News channel.
 Lasting less than half an hour, the "technology" show seems to be obsessed with mobile phones.
 As it's called "click", why isn't the show dedicated to computers?
 And why can't it have a regular slot on BBC1 or BBC2 so we know when it's actually aired, seeing as there are no listings for BBC News 24 in the TV Magazines.
 How I miss the 80s!